 - Tools can break

 When it comes to the tools used in dentistry, they need to be acceptable to penetrate and clean out the tiny cavities.
-Unfortunately, there have been situations where these tools break off, which affects the outcome of your procedure.
+Unfortunately, there have been situations where these tools break off, affecting your procedure’s outcome.

 - Missed canals